MalmikeFunProjects/FinnhubDataPipeline/README.md

 ## Issues
+- The UI application takes sometime to start up, which implies early access is meant with an nginx error.
-Cassandra might not start up when docker compose is initially run.
+- Cassandra might not start up when docker compose is initially run.
 In my case, this is due to limited resources on my machine as a lot is taken up when provisioning the other docker containers.
 I had to rerun the `docker compose up -d cassandra cassandra-init`.
 After which there is a necessity to run restart finnhub-consumer since it fails when there is no cassandra istance running. `docker compose up -d finnhub-consumer`.

 <br/><b>NOTE</b>: These issues can be fixed in later iterations of the application.